 Pair Chiran with Mt Kaimon or Ibusuki

-The classic family circuit: morning at Chiran samurai residences → drive 30 min to Ibusuki for sand baths or 30 min south to Mt Kaimon for the symmetrical-volcano photo.
-Or combine with a Kagoshima city stay.
+The classic family circuit starts with a morning at the Chiran samurai residences.
+From there, drive 30 minutes to Ibusuki for sand baths, or 30 minutes south to Mt Kaimon for the symmetrical-volcano photo.

 - Ibusuki Sand Baths: Can Kids Join?
 A Family Experience Guide